COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #pagebreak()
 == Ethical and Societal Impacts <Ethical-societal-section>

 Our project, whilst only being a game, might have some potential ethical issues that need to be considered.
-On the contrary, the project might also have some potential upside when it comes to societal impacts.
+On the other hand, the project might also have some potential upside when it comes to societal impacts.

 === Ethical Impacts